AaltoML/SUQ/README.md

 - Add full covariance

 ## Support
-If you run into any issues, please open a new GitHub issue.
-If you don't get a response within 5 business days, email Rui Li (rui.li@aalto.fi).
+If you encounter any problems, please open a new GitHub issue.

 ## Citation